arunnthevapalan/diabetes-prediction-app/README.md

 - data/ : source data

 ## Summary
 This repository acts as a guide to [this blog post] where I talk about how I use Streamlit to build Machine Learning Applications quickly.
-Here we use a real-world example of predicting if a patient has diabetes and built a machine learning model.
+Here we use a real-world example of predicting if a patient has diabetes and build a machine learning model.
 A Streamlit App was then built using a step-by-step approach in this project.

 ## Acknowledgements